segmentio/segment-docs/src/personas/warehouses.md

 }
 ```

-Similar to identify calls in Connections, these will be represented in your warehouse with two tables, `identifies` and `users`.
-The former contains a record of every identify call, whereas the latter contains one record per user_id with the latest value.
-The `personas_*` schema name is currently specific to the Personas space and cannot be modified.
-Additional audiences and computed traits will appear as additional columns in these tables.
+Personas identify calls appear in your warehouse using a similar format as normal Connections identify calls.
+Personas identify calls appear in two tables per Personas space.
+These tables are named with a prefix of `personas_`, then the Personas Space name, followed by `identifies` or `users`.
+The `identifies` table contains a record of every identify call, and the `users` table contains one record per `user_id` with the most recent value.

+The `personas_` schema name is specific to the Personas space and cannot be modified.
+Additional audiences and computed traits appear as additional columns in these tables.

 `personas_default.identifies`